mamachanko/cfpush/README.md

  * [ ] I understand how to the problems in stateful apps
  * [ ] I understand how to provision a database service
  * [ ] I understand how to bind the database instance to my backend
+ * [ ] I understand how to run one-off management tasks

 ### As Chad ...
  * [x] I can see a placeholder of there are no messages